home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 TCC systems are implemented as a _location_, which consist of 1-12 _zones_ and, optionally, a DHW controller:

- - the system location (e.g. a house) is used for operating modes such as home, away, economy, etc.
+ - The system location (e.g., a house) is used for operating modes such as home, away, economy, etc.
  - heating zones (e.g. rooms) are used for target temperature

 ### Evohome